-Tensions build on migrant ship off Italy; 10 jump overboard
+More than 10 jump overboard from migrant ship stranded off Italy

-MADRID/LAMPEDUSA (Reuters) - Tensions rose on a rescue ship stranded off southern Italy on Tuesday, as 10 of the migrants aboard jumped into the sea and tried to swim ashore, according to the Spanish charity that operates the vessel.
+LAMPEDUSA/MADRID (Reuters) - More than 10 of the migrants on a rescue ship stranded off southern Italy jumped overboard and tried to swim ashore on Tuesday as the Spanish charity operating the vessel remained in a stand-off with the Italian government over the migrants’ fate.

-The ship Open Arms, at sea for 19 days with almost 100 migrants onboard, has been waiting just off the port of Lampedusa, asking permission to bring the mostly African migrants ashore, despite an Italian ban on private rescue ships docking.
+The ship Open Arms, at sea for 19 days with almost 100 migrants onboard, has been waiting just off the port of Lampedusa, asking to bring the mostly African migrants ashore despite an Italian ban on private rescue ships docking.

-Italy says it has borne too much responsibility for handling African migration to Europe.
-Its interior minister says the charity-run ships have become “taxis” for people smugglers.
+“Nine people have thrown themselves into the water ...
+The situation is out of control,” the Open Arms tweeted, after earlier posting a video of other migrant who had jumped in the water, his way blocked by an Italian Coast Guard boat.

-“Nine people have thrown themselves into the water trying desperately to reach the coast of Lampedusa.
-Our lifeguards and Italian coastguards are trying to rescue them.
-The situation is out of control,” the Open Arms tweeted.
+Reuters footage later showed another five people jump.
+It was not immediately clear if they were all migrants or if some were lifeguards.

-It had earlier tweeted that one other migrant had jumped in the water and posted a video of the migrant swimming toward the shore, his way blocked by an Italian Coast Guard boat.
+The first man overboard, a Syrian, was rescued by Italian authorities, who are caring for him, an Open Arms spokeswoman said.
+Italian coastguards also went to the rescue of those who jumped later, Reuters reporters saw.

-“Day 19: a night of panic and a man in the water,” the charity tweeted.
-“The night began with an urgent medical evacuation, and this morning a man has jumped into the water trying to reach the land before his eyes ...
-The situation is desperate.”
+Reuters footage showed a few people being brought to the Open Arms on a small dinghy but it was not clear if they were among the rescued migrants.

-The man overboard, a Syrian, was rescued by Italian authorities, who are caring for him, an Open Arms spokeswoman said.
+Italy has taken a tough line on migrant entry, saying it has borne too much responsibility for handling African migration to Europe.
+Interior Minister Matteo Salvini says the charity-run ships have become “taxis” for people smugglers.

+The charity says the situation on board is desperate and some migrants are suicidal.
+The passengers are sleeping jammed together on deck and sharing two toilets.
 Dozens of migrants have been taken ashore since the ship entered Italian waters because they were said to be minors or ill.
-The remaining migrants still sleep jammed together on deck and share two toilets.
-Open Arms says some are suicidal.

-Interior Minister Matteo Salvini suggested on Tuesday that the charity was exaggerating the problems on board.
+Salvini suggested on Tuesday that the charity was exaggerating the problems on board.
 Of eight migrants taken ashore on Monday night for urgent medical attention, he said, only two had health problems.

-“I will never go back (on the ban),” he told Radio 24.
+“Spanish NGO, Spanish ship, Spanish port: The coherence and strength of Italy has paid off.
+We are no longer the refugee camp of Europe,” he said in a statement.

-The standoff has fuelled Salvini’s campaign against migrant boats from Africa, and comes as he is trying to drag Italy into snap elections.
+The standoff has fuelled Salvini’s campaign against migrant boats from Africa, and comes as he is trying to force Italy into snap elections.
 The ruling coalition, in danger of collapse later on Tuesday, has split over the issue.

 Salvini’s political rival, Transport Minister Danilo Toninelli, who controls the Coast Guard but not port access, has offered to take the migrants on a Coast Guard vessel to Spain, which has offered them safe harbour.

-But Toninelli has set a condition — that Madrid de-register the Open Arms ship by removing its Spanish flag.
-Without a flag, it would be difficult for the ship to continue running rescue missions; its insurance would be invalid and it could be intercepted at any time by a navy or coast guard force.
+But Toninelli has set a condition - that Madrid de-register the Open Arms ship by removing its Spanish flag.
+Without a flag, it would be difficult for the ship to continue running rescue missions, its insurance would be invalid and it could be intercepted at any time by a navy or coast guard force.

-Separate talks are also under way between Italy and Spain to find a diplomatic solution, said a source in Rome familiar with the matter.
-She did not elaborate.
+Toninelli said on Tuesday Italy was still working on a deal with Madrid.
+“I had a conversation with Spain just now and I expect the Spanish government to respond to our request by doing whatever is necessary to stop the NGO,” he said on Facebook.

 “They want to take the flag away from us.
-The price is very high,” Open Arms’ director and founder, Oscar Camps, said in remarks published by El Mundo newspaper on Tuesday.
+The price is very high,” Open Arms’ director and founder, Oscar Camps, said in remarks published by Spain’s El Mundo newspaper on Tuesday.

-Camps has ruled out the option of taking the migrants to Spain on the Open Arms ship, saying conditions on board were too miserable for them to endure such a journey.
+Camps has ruled out the option of taking the migrants to Spain on the Open Arms ship, saying conditions on board are too miserable for them to endure such a journey.

 If a solution is not found, Open Arms has not ruled out the option of defying Italy’s ban and attempting to dock.